Alex Mitrevski profile picture

 Assignment 4: Multi-robot systems

-This assignment is a continuation of your previous assignment, such that the objective is to extend your software so that you can have a multi-robot system.
-Your particular objective is to develop a functionality based on which robots move side-by-side with a predefined distance between them.
-When you then send a goal pose to one of the robots, all other robots should follow along.
+This assignment is a continuation of your assignment on testing and quality assurance, such that the objective is to extend your software so that you can have a multi-robot system.
+Your particular objective is to develop a functionality based on which robots move side-by-side with a predefined distance between them; in other words, when you then send a goal pose to one of the robots, all other robots should follow along.

 Once you develop your functionality, add some unit tests for it, in particular: